A report released in partnership with:

 On March 16, 2018, fenceline communities, workers, scientists and 11 states, led by New York, had their day in court to oppose the EPA’s delay of the safety measures in the Chemical Disaster Rule.
 The D.C.
 Circuit pressed attorneys on both sides with questions about EPA’s action in a court hearing that lasted for over two hours.

-To join the fight, please complete the action alert below.
-Tell the EPA that we can’t afford to weaken the Chemical Disaster Rule.
+To join the fight, please tell the EPA that we can’t afford to weaken the Chemical Disaster Rule.

 If you have experienced a chemical incident in your own community, you should contact the following EPA hotlines: